colmap/colmap/pycolmap/README.md

 ### Camera argument

-Some estimators expect a COLMAP camera object, which can be created as follow:
+Some estimators expect a COLMAP camera object, which can be created as follows:

 ```python
 camera = pycolmap.Camera(